kdeldycke/dotfiles/README.md

 --------

   * Aimed at Python programmers using vim.
+  * Common configuration for both OSX and Kubuntu.
   * Produce colored output for most of shell commands.
   * All color schemes are based on [Solarized](http://ethanschoonover.com/solarized).